 AmericanRebels: How the Hancock, Adams, and Quincy Families Fanned the Flames of Revolution.

-“Sankovitch has woven a compelling, potent chronicle of members of three principal American families that will be valued by readers of American history at all levels.” — Starred review, Library Journal
+“Sankovitch has woven a compelling, potent chronicle … that will be valued by readers of American history at all levels.” — Starred review, Library Journal

-“Historian Sankovitch (The Lowells of Massachusetts) explores the family connections and revolutionary politics shared by John Hancock, John and Abigail Adams, and Josiah Quincy Jr., in this richly detailed and fluidly written account…Sankovitch leavens her deeply researched account with wit, and presents a persuasive and entertaining portrait of life in colonial Boston.
+“Historian Sankovitch explores… family connections and revolutionary politics … in this richly detailed and fluidly written account…Sankovitch leavens her deeply researched account with wit, and presents a persuasive and entertaining portrait of life in colonial Boston.
 Revolutionary War buffs will savor this thoughtful addition to popular histories of the period.” — Publishers Weekly

 “American Rebels is a fascinating and richly detailed story of three New England families who emerged from their small world to change ours forever.” — James Comey, former FBI director and author of A Higher Loyalty.

 In American Rebels, Sankovitch follows the intertwined lives of John Hancock, John Adams, Josiah Quincy Junior, Abigail Smith Adams, and Dorothy Quincy Hancock, all of whom spent their childhoods in Braintree, Massachusetts.
 How it that such prominent leaders of the American revolution all came from a tiny village?
-The answer is fascinating, complex, inspiring, and largely unexplored — and makes for great story-telling.
+The answer is fascinating, complex, inspiring, and largely unexplored — but now American Rebels tells this forgotten history of the American Revolution.